Discovery Cove reviews and photos from the all inclusive resort where you can swim with dolphins in Orlando!

 The Animal Trek experience has changed slightly since I did it.
 The experience is now shorter, so you might not get to see the same animals that I did in 2022.

 By far, one of the most popular and best experiences at Discovery Cove in Orlando is swimming with dolphins!

 I had visited Discovery Cove many, many years ago and was able to swim with the dolphins.
 I wasn’t sure if it would be as exciting the second time swimming with dolphins.
 But it was!
 Maybe more so, because I wasn’t so overwhelmed with the unique experience and I knew what to expect.

 The Swim with Dolphins upgrade is the most popular animal encounter at Discovery Cove, for sure.
 There are multiple groups of guests that interact with the dolphins all throughout the day.

-After a brief orientation, where you will be told what you can’t bring into the dolphin cove (see Helpful Tips below), you’ll follow your trainer to a part of the lagoon to encounter your dolphin.
+After a brief orientation, where you will be told what you can’t bring into the dolphin cove.
+Be sure not to wear any jewelry, because you will need to leave it out of the water.
+You will follow your trainer to a part of the lagoon to encounter your dolphin.

 My first time swimming with dolphins at Discovery Cove, we swam with Roxie.
 It’s amazing how I can remember her name!
 This time, we swam with Kaley, who was a great dolphin with so much personality.